Glossary

 Account

 An Account represents a connection to a company, tied to a specific user login on that company’s platform.
-In the API, an account includes both general data returned from the company, such as identities, payment methods, and profiles, plus more detailed information like due amounts, billing dates, and individual line items.
+In the API, an account includes both general data returned from the company, such as identities and payment methods, plus detailed information about specific recurring expenses (which we refer to as bills).

 Examples

-- A Netflix account which has a single "Standard" plan.
+- Netflix account which manages a Netflix bill.

-- A Spotify account with no active subscription.
+- Spotify account with no bills (no active premium subscription).

 Plan

-A Plan is a single manageable unit within an account.
+A Plan is a single manageable unit within a bill.
 Plans are included in the account detail data in the API, and typically represent options such as service status or subscription levels associated with the account.

 Examples

-- Verizon "Unlimited Ultimate" plan on a family account line.
+- "Unlimited Ultimate" plan on a Verizon bill.

 Task